DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 ![Alt text](assets\IMG76.PNG)

 ### Covered Interest Arbitrage

 - Covered interest arbitrage (CIA) should continue until interest rate parity is re-established, because the arbitrageurs are able to earn risk-free profits by repeating the cycle.
 - But their actions nudge the foreign exchange and money markets back toward equilibrium:

 1. Purchase of Pounds in the spot market and sale of pounds in the forward market narrow the premium on forward pounds.
-2. The demand for pound-denominated securities causes the pound interest rates to fall, while the higher level of borrowing in Australia causes dollar interest rates to rise.
+2. The **demand for pound-denominated securities causes the pound interest rates to fall**, **while the higher level of borrowing in Australia causes dollar interest rates to rise.**

+> - forward rates will changes, and interest rate will; push back to the parity condition

 ![Alt text](assets\IMG77.PNG)